- Context menu of Spreadsheet control

 - Managing worksheets

-The Spreadsheet control includes several Automatic Application Features (AAF) in order to simplify the use of control.
+The Spreadsheet control multiple several Automatic Application Features (AAF) in order to simplify the use of the control.

 The main AAFs affect: